How Much Does COI Tracking Software Typically Cost? 2026

 Almost no COI vendor publishes a straight price, which makes budgeting hard.
 The reason is that the same job, tracking certificates of insurance, is sold three very different ways, and the price gap between them is large.
 This guide breaks down the three models, what drives the number inside each, and how to figure out which one fits your volume so you are not overpaying for a managed service you do not need or outgrowing a spreadsheet you should have replaced.

-How much does COI tracking software cost?
+How much does COI tracking software typically cost?

 COI tracking software generally costs anywhere from free for a self-serve tool tracking a handful of certificates, to a low flat monthly fee for self-serve software at small volume, up to roughly ten to thirty dollars per vendor per year for a managed service that reviews each certificate, and into five and six figures a year for enterprise programs tracking thousands of vendors.
 The single biggest driver is whether the software does the reviewing or a human team does it for you.